 Tetra Pak has been a participating and signatory company to the United Nations Global Compact since 2004 and is committed to its 10 principles on human rights, labour, the environment, and anti-corruption.

-Specifically in relation to human rights, our commitment to the UN Global Compact means that we support and respect activities to safeguard international human rights within our sphere of influence, and strive to ensure that neither we, nor any party working on our behalf, is an accomplice to human rights abuses.
+Specifically, in relation to human rights, our commitment to the UN Global Compact means that we support and respect activities to safeguard international human rights within our sphere of influence, and strive to ensure that neither we, nor any of our suppliers, is an accomplice to human rights abuses.

 Regarding labour, we uphold freedom of association and the effective recognition of the right to collective bargaining, and support the elimination of forced and compulsory labour, the abolition of child labour and the elimination of discrimination in respect of employment and occupation.

 To build trust and transparency with our customers and as part of our approach to responsible sourcing with suppliers, we are members of Sedex, the Supplier Ethical Data Exchange.
 Sedex is a not-for-profit membership organisation dedicated to driving improvements in responsible and ethical business practices in supply chains.